kkruecke/cplus-documentation/notes/tree23.rst

      /*
       Because Node4::parent is of type Node *, we cannot do parent = this;
-      since 'this' is of type, Node4 *.
+      since 'this' is of type 'Node4 *'.
       */

       Node *parent_of_node23 = (child == nullptr) ? nullptr : child->parent;